Can a headstand be pain-free?

 A headstand (also known as Shirshasana) is an inversion where the practitioner is balancing on their head.
 A common question to those new to the idea is: Is that supposed to hurt?
 No, a headstand can be pain-free!

-Why would a pose practiced over a millennia, by people of different body types and biological age meant to hurt?
+Why would a pose practiced over millennia, by people of different body types and biological ages be meant to hurt?
 Unless the technique is compromised of course!
 In this article, I will cover all the mistakes I’ve seen during a headstand practice that can cause pain and offer some advice on what to do to stay pain-free.

 5 areas a headstand can cause pain